in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 We recommend using pure JPA  i.e. EntityManager.
 You would not want to be tied to Hibernate as the JPA implementation - Hence avoid SessionFactory.

+### Q : What is the difference between EntityManager and PersistenceContext?

+Each EntityManager instance is associated with a persistence context.
+Within thepersistence context, the entity instances and their lifecycle are managed.

 ### Q :  In which layer, should the boundary of a transaction start?

 We recommend managing transactions in the Service layer.
 Logic for business transactions is in the business/service layer and you would want to enforce transaction management at that level.